Series-wide: Ash Ketchum and Pikachu | Team Rocket Trio | Team Rocket Organization

 - Teen Genius: Implied, if she made her various gadgets herself rather than the organization she works for making them.

 - Teen Superspy: Is a young adult female doing covert work for a mysterious organization.
 We never find out what this organization is called or what they do.

 Sir Aaron (Arlon)

 - Ambiguously Related: Ash is a rare user of aura like him, and matched his aura and appearance such that Lucario mistook Ash for Aaron.
-It was so long ago Ash might well be a distant relation.
+It was so long ago Ash might as well be a distant descendant.